What Does The Real Bees Knees Mean?

 If You Plant Pollinators…

-Bees see no red in their sight spectrum; keep that in mind when you plant your pollinators and that necessary butterfly bush.
+Bees see no red in their sight spectrum; keep that in mind when you plant your pollinators.
+Plant some blue, yellow, orange, and white along with pink and red flowers!

 I had no idea that if a plant attracted butterflies, it would also attract hummingbirds and BEES!
 I don’t have reservations about bees around the house – next to the deck that we use every day!